 The Bukovina Society is operated entirely by volunteers.
 Speakers at all meetings, board of directors and spouse work, and labor for remodeling and operating the headquarters have all been generously donated.
 Expenses are funded by membership fees, sale of books, donations, and annual meeting registration fees.

 The Bukovina Society of the Americas is a non-profit corporation registered in the State of Kansas.
 On September 11, 1997 the Society received a determination from the Internal Revenue Service that it is a tax exempt organization under section 501 (c) (3) of the Internal Revenue Code.
-Donations and contributions to the Society are tax deductible and can be directed to the Society headquarters at P O Box 81, Ellis, Kansas 67637 or conveniently just click below.
+Donations and contributions to the Society are tax deductible and can be sent directly to the Bukovina Society headquarters at P.O.
+Box 81, Ellis, Kansas 67637 or conveniently just click below.